-Recently, a Two-Judge Bench of this Court, comprising of one of us, in Paramount Digital Colour Lab., (2018) 14 SCC 8 has re-emphasized the importance of there being a ‘close nexus’ between the purpose for which the good or service is availed of and a large-scale profit activity in order to classify such a transaction as commercial in nature.
-Ultimately, whether or not an activity is meant for a ‘commercial purpose’ will depend upon the facts and circumstances of each case.
+Recently, a Two-Judge Bench of this Court, comprising of one of us, in Paramount Digital Colour Lab., (2018) 14 SCC 8 has re-emphasized, importance of there being a ‘close nexus’ between purpose for which good or service is availed of and a large-scale profit activity in order to classify such a transaction as commercial in nature.
+Ultimately, whether or not an activity is meant for a ‘commercial purpose’ will depend upon facts and circumstances of each case.

-With regard to goods and services availed of by employers for the benefit of their employees, it is particularly important to note that we live in a socialist economy, wherein the ethos dictates that employers are obligated to make provisions for the welfare of their employees.
-No doubt, welfare measures undertaken by employers may increase workers’ health and efficiency, and therefore improve the employing entity’s overall productivity.
+With regard to goods and services availed of by employers for benefit of their employees, it is particularly important to note, we live in a socialist economy wherein ethos dictates, employers are obligated to make provisions for welfare of their employees.
+No doubt, welfare measures undertaken by employers may increase workers’ health and efficiency, and therefore improve employing entity’s overall productivity.
 However this is a duty to be shared by all employer organizations and not merely those looking to increase their productivity/profits.
 This obligation exists irrespective of how much profit or turnover the organization generates in a year, though the degree to which it extends may differ depending upon the financial capacity of the employer.

 – Hon’ble Mohan M. Shantanagoudar, Lilavati Kirtilal Mehta Medical Trust v.
 M/s.
 Unique Shanti Developers, [Civil Appeal No. 12322 of 2016].